 Feeding Baby: How to Avoid Food Allergies

 Starting to feed a baby solid foods is an exciting milestone for parents.
 However, it comes with a lot of questions and concerns, especially about food allergies.
 What foods are most likely to cause allergies in babies?
 How do you avoid them?

 Start Gradually to Identify Any Food Allergies

 It’s most important to introduce a baby to new foods gradually, one at a time, in case of food allergies.
 If not, a parent may have trouble tying an allergy to a specific new food.
 For example, if you give your baby three new foods over the course of a day and she develops an allergic reaction, you won’t know which of the foods provoked it.

 The type of food or the order in which food is introduced is not much of a concern, as long as the foods you are offering are healthy and well-balanced for the baby.
 Each time you offer a new food, you should wait three to five days before adding another new item to the menu.
 Don’t eliminate the other foods your baby is eating during that time; you already know these are safe because the child has not had any food reactions up until now.
 Just don’t add anything else new.

 Babies and Allergies: The Top 8 Allergenic Foods

 With any new food, you’ll want to be on the lookout for any allergic reactions.
 There are more than 160 allergenic foods; certain foods may be more allergenic than others.
-The following eight foods and food groups are known to possibly cause problems 90% of the time.
+The following eight foods and food groups are known to possibly cause problems with allergic reactions possibly up to 90% of the time.
 You may want to wait until the baby is older to try some of these foods, especially peanuts.
 In fact, many experts suggest waiting until your child is 3 before trying peanuts.
 Ask your pediatrician questions about a food if you are unsure about it.

 - Tree nuts (such as walnuts or almonds)